 It is a plant that grows quickly.
 Hemp doesn’t require chemical treatments due to its high resistance to most weeds and pests.
 Some plants grow up to 16 feet tall, and the seeds germinate rapidly.
 Typically, the fiber hemp is ready for harvest 70-90 days after seeding.
 In general, the plant likes well-drained pastures and lots of organic matter.

 It also naturally helps clean up soils.
 However, this becomes an issue if grown in contaminated soil as the plant soaks up the nastiness.
 We have a guide on tips for growing industrial hemp if you are interested in learning more.
 No matter what, your crop must contain a maximum of 0.3% THC.

 There is arguably an investment opportunity outside cultivation as well.
 Given the growth of the CBD industry, perhaps it is worth looking at industrial hemp stocks?
 If you go down that route, please show caution and don’t invest more than you can afford to lose.
-We’re in the midst of a market crash after all!

 Now, let’s briefly look at the industrial hemp programs of five selected states.